tobych/django-feature-flipper/README.rst

-Use this pluggable application to flip features of your Django site on and off, so you can deploy code and schema changes for upcoming features but hide them from your users until you're ready.
+Use this pluggable application to flip features of your Django site on and off, so you can deploy code and schema changes for upcoming features but hide the features from your users until you're ready.

 This is one practice commonly used in *continuous deployment*.